lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

    shg_powers = np.array(shg_powers)

 We will compare the MEEP simulation to the analytical expression predicted by the theory.
-Starting from Maxwell's equations, it can be shown that the propagation evolution of the SHG intensity :math:`I_2` is given by
+Starting from Maxwell's equations, it can be shown that the propagation evolution of the SHG intensity :math:`I_2` is given by `[1, p.
+73] <https://tuni-meep-doc.readthedocs.io/en/latest/nonlinear_phenomena.html#references>`_

 .. math::